lishiyo/idea-factory-automator/README.md

 - Create a schema with brand elements, copy, and design specifications
 - Generate AI-powered images for your landing page using Replicate
 - Generate a responsive landing page with a Netlify form for collecting emails
-- Deploy the site to a Netlify-watched Git repository
+- Deploy the site to Netlify using the Netlify API

 ## How It Works